 - Warm socks that cover at least above your ankle bone

-- Quick-dry leggings (such as Lululemon) or waterproof walking pants – don’t wear too many layers as you’ll get quite warm
+- Quick-dry leggings (such as Lululemon) – don’t wear too many layers as you’ll get quite warm

 - A warm waterproof jacket over layers that you can strip off when you start to heat up